Journal of Diabetes Investigation

 Description: Full-length reports of preventive, therapeutic, or diagnostic intervention, and the follow up to determine the effect of the intervention.
-Arrange text as follows: Abstract; Introduction; Materials and Methods; Results; Discussion; Acknowledgment; References; and when relevant Supporting Information.
+Arrange text as follows: Abstract; Introduction; Materials and Methods; Results; Discussion; Acknowledgment; Disclosure; References; and when relevant Supporting Information.
 If needed, authors may send an outline of the proposed paper for initial consideration.
 Trials should adhere to sections 6 and 7 of this author guide.

 5. ETHICAL CONSIDERATIONS